White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-15-Hack-The-Box:-Netmon.md

 ![]({{ site.baseurl }}/images/HTB-Netmon-Screenshots/also-encrypt.png "an image title")

-In the oldest file, we find the username and password not hashed.
+In the oldest file, we find that the username and password are not hashed.

 ![]({{ site.baseurl }}/images/HTB-Netmon-Screenshots/found-creds.png "an image title")